alta3/linux-unattended-installation/readme.md

 - There may be more to be added to this list

 ## Building an SSH landing point (Beachhead)
 Once the router is in place, a reliable landing point is needed as the base of operations.
 We call this point "beachhead"  This is where ansible will be run to do the heavy lifting necessary to configure the compute nodes.
-This server must also be built autonimously from preseed
+This server must also be built autonomously from preseed
 - Centralized logging
 - repository mirror
 - Other essential services